NiccoloF/ProbKMA-FMD/README.md

 - `probKMA_mortality_regions.r`: script to run the example
 - `results`: probabilistic local clustering results

+## Computational tests
+Within the `Test_probKMA` directory you can see the differences in computational terms between the original library and the new **C++** implementation.
+In particular, one can find :
+- `Comparison_probKMA_vector.R`: contains a computational test using one-dimensional data
+- `Comparison_probKMA_matrix.R`: contains a computational test using multi-dimensional data

 ## Documentation

 The C++ documentation can be found at [https://niccolof.github.io/ProbKMA-FMD/index.html](https://niccolof.github.io/ProbKMA-FMD/).